cloudmesh-deprecated/mooc/doc/source/introduction.rst

 This section has two goals.
 It is meant to

-* give you an introduction to Futuregrid, and
+* give you an introduction to FutureGrid, and
 * how to use FutureGrid for the Big Data Course.

-As part of this we will present you with information on how to create a FutureGrid Account, Uploading OpenId and SSH Key and manage virtual machines specifically targeting an ipython and Java environment that we will use as part of this lesson.
+As part of this we will present you with information on how to create a FutureGrid account, upload OpenID and SSH keys, and manage virtual machines specifically targeting an IPython and Java environment that we will use as part of this lesson.

 Accessing FutureGrid